 Arigra and other Czech trumpets

 ARIGRA is an acronym for Anton RIedl GRAslitz.
 Anton Riedl was born in 1861 and established his own company in 1885.
-Riedl was an accomplished maker of instruments, (rotary) valve blocks and bells and also a trader of other musical instruments.
+Riedl was an accomplished maker of brass instruments, (rotary) valve blocks and bells and also a trader of other musical instruments.
 Exporting to all countries, as an ad states.

 By the end of the 19th century there were 11 musical instrument factories in operation in Graslitz, employing some 300 workers and 16 merchants trading musical instruments.
 Graslitz then was part of the Austrian-Hungarian Empire

 After WWI, Graslitz was part of the new Czecho Slovakian Republik.
 Production in Graslitz quickly recovered and at a time there were 59 musical instrument manufacturers in the area including such names as Bohland & Fuchs, F.X.Hüller, A.K.
 Hüttl and Julius Keilwerth.
 And Musikinstrumenten-Fabrik Anton Riedl, by then located at the Eibenbergerstrasse 835 in Graslitz (now: Wolkerova, Kraslice).